fullstack0330/Bass-Militia-Website/README.md

 - I used the [W3C CSS Validator](http://www.css-validator.org/) to check all the CSS was also valid and working correctly. - *Working*

-- I tested the website on my Iphone 5s and my Macbook Pro. - *Working*
+- I tested the website on an Iphone 5s, Samsung Galaxy, iPhone 7 and X. I also tested on multiple Macbook Pro's and Windows laptops as well as across multiple different browsers. - *Working*

 - I ran my website through [GTmetrix](https://gtmetrix.com) and it presented me with speed issues I had not been given on Google Developer Tools.
     - It outlined that some of the images had been resized within the IDE so their native pixel ratio was still far too large.